alzoubiMohammed/ZExoRecyclerPlayer/README.md

 ## Description

-Android library for working with Exoplayer in RecyclerView
+ZExoRecyclerPlayer is an Android library that allows developers to easily create RecyclerView with Exoplayer .

+Please feel free to use this.

+##Features
+* AutoPlay Video When scroll RecyclerView

 ## Getting Started